GPurgatorio/Master-Computer-Science-ICT/README.md

 ##### RDMA: Remote Direct Memory Access
 If you read wikipedia pages about IB and OmniPath you will find a acronym: RDMA.
 This acronym means Remote Direct Memory Access, a direct memory access (really!) from one computer into that of another without involving either one's OS, this permits high-throuhput, low-latency networking performing.

+RDMA supports zero-copy networking by enabling the network adapter to transfer data directly to or from application memory, eliminating the need to copy data between application memory and the data buffers in the operating system.
+Such transfers require no work to be done by CPUs, caches, or context switches, and transfers continue in parallel with other system operations.
+When an application performs an RDMA Read or Write request, the application data is delivered directly to the network, reducing latency and enabling fast message transfer.

 ### Some consideration about numbers
 Start think about real world.
 We have some server with 1 Gbps (not so high speed, just think that is the speed you can reach with your laptop attaching a cable that is in classroom in the univesity).
 We have to connects this servers to each other, using a switches (each of them has 48 ports).
 We have a lots of servers...
 The computation is done.